 Further Research Needed

-Whatever the cause, orthopaedic surgeons are now more likely to encounter and be asked to treat musculoskeletal symptoms such as myalgia and arthralgia for patients post-COVID.
+Whatever the cause, orthopedic surgeons are now more likely to encounter and be asked to treat musculoskeletal symptoms such as myalgia and arthralgia for patients post-COVID.
 While preliminary research suggests that rehabilitation can help, more research is needed to determine whether a return to former conditioning occurs for these patients.